 Tom Shippey, The Road to Middle-earth (Allen & Unwin, Houghton Mifflin, 1982; revised edition HarperCollins, Houghton Mifflin, 2003); J.R.R.
-Tolkien, Author of the Century (HarperCollins, Houghton Mifflin, 2000).
+Tolkien: Author of the Century (HarperCollins, Houghton Mifflin, 2000).
 Shippey describes Tolkien in the context of the traditions in which he worked.
 The Road to Middle-earth explores the philological, linguistic, and philosophical roots of all Tolkien’s writing, concentrating on the medieval background.
-Author of the Century covers some of the same material, but primarily argues that Tolkien’s approach made him a representative and significant 20th century author.
+Author of the Century covers some of the same material, but primarily argues that Tolkien’s approach made him a representative and significant twentieth-century author.

 Marjorie Burns, Perilous Realms: Celtic and Norse in Tolkien’s Middle-earth (University of Toronto Press, 2005).
 A collection of studies of the influence of Celtic and Norse mythology and imagery on Tolkien’s work.

 David Colbert, The Magical Worlds of The Lord of the Rings (Puffin, Berkley, 2002).
 Intended for juvenile readers.
 Simple, basic explanations of the most obvious parallels from past mythology in Tolkien’s story.